pirsch-analytics/docs/docs/integrations/webflow.md

 ## Adding a Script to Webflow

 Before we can integrate Pirsch with Webflow, you will need to set up a dashboard on Pirsch.
 If you're testing your Webflow site, please use the test domain (`something.webflow.io`).
 If you're using a custom domain, use that instead.
 The domain on the Pirsch dashboard must match your Webflow domain.
 You can also use [additional domains](/advanced/domains-rollup.md) to set up both at the same time.
+The domain can later be changed in the settings if needed.

 Once the dashboard has been created, copy your personal code snippet from the [integration settings](https://dashboard.pirsch.io/settings/integration) or select it from the confirmation page.
-We recommend the advanced script to enable all features, including event tracking.
+We recommend the extended script to enable all features, including event tracking.

 In your Webflow project, go to **Site settings** > **Custom code**.
 You can open it from the dashboard (three dots) or from the top left menu.